UK house fire statistics

-The following UK fire statistics have been compiled to draw attention to the risks of house fires, the main causes of house fires, and when most house fires occur in the UK.
+The following fire statistics have been compiled to draw attention to the risks of house fires, the main causes of house fires, and when most house fires occur in the UK.
 This article was last updated in August 2022 and all figures are the most up-to-date at the time of publishing.

 How many fires are there in the UK each year?

-There were 33,180 dwelling (a house, flat, or another place of residence) fires in the UK in 2017/18, according to Home Office statistics.
+There were 33,180 dwelling (a house, flat, or another place of residence) fires in the UK in 2020/21, according to Home Office statistics.
 This is the lowest number on record.
 The highest number of fires attended by fire and rescue services on record in a calendar year is 71,082, occurring in 1999/00.

 How many deaths are caused by fire each year in the UK?